MiragianCycle/paladoc/act-2/Act2QuestionsOnly.md

 How did this period of the beeshanaya/terror affect the village at large?

 What changed in the village in its aftermath?

+With the war and unrest in in various parts of the island, this was a turbulent period in Sri Lanka.
+Did this seep into the village in any way?

+Did you notice any significant changes to life in the village of what is happening elsewhere on the island?

+Do you have any memories of any such specific incidents?

+Can you describe the time Pala left the village go to school in Matara?

+Had he expressed a desire to leave?

+How did you feel about him leaving?

+Did you encourage him to leave?

+How did you maintain contact with Pala was in Matara?

+Who was he staying with?

+How often did you see him?

+How often did he come home?

+What was his life in Matara like?

+How does Pala end up going to Colombo?